John F. "Jack" Fleming III

 WILTON — John F. “Jack” Fleming III, age 73, peacefully passed away on Friday, June 30, 2023 with loved ones at his side.

-Jack is survived by his loving wife, Nancy A. Fleming; children: Carrie L. Pecor (Donald) and Patrick M. Fleming (Suzann); grandchildren: Lillian, Nia, J. Sullivan, Ava and Grant.
+Jack is survived by his loving wife, Nancy A. Fleming; children: Carrie L. Pecor (Donald) and Patrick M. Fleming (Suzann); grandchildren: Lillian, Nia, J. Sullivan, Ava and Grant; sisters: Gretta Clements, Sandy Oginsky, Mary Samascott; and many friends and relations with whom he remained very close over the years.
+Jack was predeceased by his sister, Betsy Tessier.

+A lifelong resident of the area, Jack grew up on Maple Avenue across from the Triangle Diner.
+One of five children, he was the only boy and bore the responsibility of keeping the Fleming name alive in Saratoga County — a name brought here in 1849 by his great-great-grandfather.

+A Catholic school attendee in his elementary years, he credited the nuns for his incredible penmanship and his distaste for rules.

 Add an entry as anonymous